Create an agent with Copilot Studio

 • Avoid providing any tax advice.

-8. When you’re ready, select Create at the top right to create your copilot.
+8. When you’re ready, select Create at the top right to create your agent.
 After a short while, it will be displayed like this (you can unpin the pane on the left to see it more clearly):

 Hello